-- 4. On the (formerly Passive) standalone node, perform a Pulse One upgrade, as described in "Upgrading an Active/Passive Cluster" on page 56. - 5.
-On the (formerly Active) node, perform a Pulse One upgrade. - 6.
-Once both standalone nodes are upgraded successfully, re-cluster the nodes.
-This process is described in "Setting Up an Active/Passive Cluster" on page 49. - 7.
-(Optional) If you intend to use an auto-failover, add the Passive node entry back into the DNS.
+- 10. After both standalone nodes are upgraded and restarted successfully, re-cluster the nodes.
+This process is described in "Setting Up an Active/Passive Cluster" on page 47. - 11.
+(Optional) If you intend to use auto-failover, add the Passive node entry back into the DNS.

 Note: This addition to the DNS will take some time to propagate to managed appliances.
-Five minutes is typically sufficient.
+The length of time will depend on your network.